WolframResearch/BioFormatsLink/README.md

 To build a `.paclet` file:

+* Build documentation using Ant's script in Scripts/docbuild.xml.
 * Open Scripts/assemblePaclet.wl in the Wolfram system.
 * You may want to modify the value of $versionNumber variable.
 * Run the entire package.